Caffe Vita Coffee Roasting Co. vs Olympia Coffee

 What they share

-• Both are established Pacific Northwest roasters with deep regional roots
+• Both are established Pacific Northwest roasters with regional credibility and café presence

-• Both source from Ethiopia, showing commitment to classic specialty origins
+• Both source from classic specialty origins (Ethiopia, Colombia, Central America)

 Key differences

-• Caffe Vita leans hard into blends (110 instances) and Indonesian coffees, while Olympia spreads across rare single-origins with minimal blend focus
+• Caffe Vita leans heavily on blends (110 mentions) and Indonesian coffees, while Olympia focuses on rare single origins and experimental lots

 Frequently asked questions